cs28-droid/Team20_REFRESH/README.md

 ## **Acknowledgments**

-We would like to extend our sincere gratitude to the following individuals for their guidance and support throughout the course:

-- **Professor Nick Gardner**: We greatly appreciate your expertise, mentorship, and encouragement during the course.

-- **Account Manager Yadnik**: Thank you for your assistance and support in managing our course-related needs.

-- **Course TAs Vishnu and Maryam**: We are grateful for your dedication and helpfulness in ensuring a smooth and enriching learning experience.
+We would like to express our sincere gratitude to **Professor Nick Gardner** for his invaluable expertise, mentorship, and encouragement throughout the course.
+His guidance has been instrumental in our learning journey.
+Our thanks also go to Account Manager **Yadnik Belande** for his assistance and unwavering support in managing our course-related needs, ensuring everything ran smoothly.
+We are equally grateful to Course TAs **Vishnu** and **Maryam** for their dedication and helpfulness, which played a significant role in providing us with a smooth and enriching learning experience.